On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Introduction

-Our contributions are that we quantitatively and qualitatively demonstrate that for monocular 3D HPE, \begin{itemize} \item Typical lifting models are geometrically inconsistent, and they fail on rotated out-of-distribution poses \item Rotation equivariance as an inductive bias improves the performance for human poses akin to rotations in the image plane (see Figure~\ref{fig:teaser}) \item The correct rotation equivariance is efficiently and straightforwardly learned by augmentation, outperforming state-of-the-art methods that are equivariant by design. \end{itemize}
+Our contributions are that we quantitatively and qualitatively demonstrate that for monocular 3D HPE, \begin{itemize} \item Typical lifting models lack geometric consistency and fail on rotated or rotation-like out-of-distribution poses, \item We address this by incorporating rotation equivariance as an inductive bias, showing that the way it is incorporated plays a crucial role in performance (see Figure~\ref{fig:teaser}), \item Rotation equivariance can be effectively learned via rotation-based data augmentation, outperforming fully equivariant methods in this context, while maintaining a lower computational cost. \end{itemize}